jonchretien/rust-for-js-devs/README.md

 ## Examples

-Any JavaScript comparisons assumes ES2015 or greater.
+Any client-side JavaScript comparisons assumes ES2015 or greater.
 I may break apart some of the examples in the future, but for now one example may contain a few key concepts with comments for further explanation.
 All of this is very much a work in progress, so expect some shuffling around.

 ## Table of Contents